for Maria Jesus Martinez

 About his debut, Herrera wrote: "Heredities breaks away from four decades of inquiry into cultural identity.
 Martinez's exhilarating descent into the unspoken—lit by metaphysical investigations, physiological charts, and meta-translations of Hernán Cortés's accounts of his conquests—gives voice to a dismembered continental body buried long ago.
 This body, though flayed and fractured, rises and sings."

-Martinez is currently pursuing a PhD in literature at the University of Colorado at Boulder.
+Martinez is currently pursuing a PhD in literature at the University of Colorado at Boulder, is the poetry editor for Noemi Press, and lives in Denver, Colorado.